Nine Mile Point Nuclear Generating Station

 Nine Mile Point Nuclear Station is a nuclear power plant with two nuclear reactors located in the town of Scriba, approximately five miles northeast of Oswego, New York, on the shore of Lake Ontario.
 The 900 acre site is also occupied by the James A. FitzPatrick Nuclear Power Plant.

 In April 2011, Exelon of Chicago announced its intention to purchase Constellation Energy, the owner and operator of Nine Mile Point Nuclear Station.
-The acquisition was approved by FERC and the companies officially combined on March 12, 2012 with Constellation Energy taking the Exelon name.
+The acquisition was approved by FERC and the companies officially combined on March 12, 2012, with Constellation Energy taking the Exelon name.
 Exelon separated its generating assets back into Constellation Energy in 2022.
-Constellation owns Unit 1 and holds (82%) of Unit 2 while Long Island Power Authority holds (18%).
-Constellation Energy is the sole operator of both Units 1 & 2.
+Constellation owns Unit 1 and holds 82% of Unit 2 while Long Island Power Authority holds 18%.
+Constellation Energy is the sole operator of both Units 1 and 2.
 Both units are boiling water reactors (BWRs).

 Units 1 and 2

 Both units are General Electric boiling water reactors (BWR).
 Unit 1, a BWR-2 (Generation 2), went online in 1969 and has a rated capacity of 644 MW.
 It is the oldest operating commercial nuclear reactor still in service in the United States.
 Unit 2, a BWR-5, has been in operation since 1988 and has a rated capacity of 1,375 MW.
 Construction of both units, along with neighboring Fitzpatrick, was commissioned by Niagara Mohawk Power Corporation.
 Fitzpatrick was sold immediately upon completion, while Niagara Mohawk retained its share of the Nine Mile Point units until 2001, when it sold them to Constellation.

 On October 31, 2006, Constellation announced that the NRC had granted 20-year license extensions to both units.
-Unit 1 is now licensed to operate until 2029 and Unit 2 is licensed until 2046.
+Unit 1 is now licensed to operate until 2029, and Unit 2 is licensed until 2046.